Table of Contents Search for printer HOME

 The accumulation of evidence, reinforced by at least one reasonable explanation (the reorganization of ocean circulation) destroyed long-held assumptions.
 Most experts now accepted that abrupt climate change, huge change, global change, was possible at any time.
 A report written by a National Academy of Sciences committee in 2001 said that the recognition, during the 1990s, of the possibility of abrupt global climate change constituted a fundamental reorientation of thinking, a "paradigm shift for the research community."(69)

-The first strong consensus statement had come in 1995 from the Intergovernmental Panel on Climate Change, representing the considered views of nearly all the world's climate scientists.
+The first strong consensus statement had come already in 1995 from the Intergovernmental Panel on Climate Change, representing the considered views of nearly all the world's climate scientists.
 The report included a notice that climate "surprises" were possible — "Future unexpected, large, and rapid climate system changes (as have occurred in the past)."(70) The report’s authors did not emphasize the point, however, and the press seldom mentioned it.

 <=International